godaddy/gasket/docs/gasket-actions.md

 gasket.actions.myFirstAction();
 ```

-Every action has access to the gasket object which can be utilized for various purposes such as accessing the `gasket.config`, calling a lifecycle, or even calling other actions.
+Every action has access to the `gasket` instance which can be utilized for various purposes such as accessing the `gasket.config`, calling a lifecycle, or even calling other actions.

 ```js
 function moreActions(gasket) {